mrslnv/job-dsl-simple/README.md

 A gradle task is configured that can be used to create/update jobs via the Jenkins REST API, if desired.
 Normally a seed job is used to keep jobs in sync with the DSL, but this runner might be useful if you'd rather process the DSL outside of the Jenkins environment or if you want to create the seed job from a DSL script.

+*This is for debug only* - you MUST disable security in Jenkins (CSRF protection) which is on by default in Jenkins 2+

 ```./gradlew rest -Dpattern=<pattern> -DbaseUrl=<baseUrl> [-Dusername=<username>] [-Dpassword=<password>]```